Politics of Croatia: Judiciary

+Ordinary courts in Croatia are: municipal courts and county courts.

-There are other specialised courts in Croatia; commercial courts and the Superior Commercial Court, misdemeanour courts that try trivial offences such as traffic violations, the Superior Misdemeanour Court, the Administrative Court and the Croatian Constitutional Court (Ustavni sud).
-The Constitutional Court rules on matters regarding compliance of legislation with the constitution, repeals unconstitutional legislation, reports any breaches of provisions of the constitution to the government and the parliament, declares the speaker of the parliament acting president upon petition from the government in the event the country's president becomes incapacitated, issues consent for commencement of criminal procedures against or arrest of the president, and hears appeals against decisions of the National Judicial Council.
+Specialized courts in Croatia are: commercial courts and the High Commercial Court, administrative courts and the High Administrative Court, the High Misdemeanour Court, the High Criminal Court and the Croatian Constitutional Court (Ustavni sud).
+The Constitutional Court rules on matters regarding compliance of legislation with the constitution, repeals unconstitutional legislation, reports any breaches of provisions of the constitution to the government and the parliament, declares the speaker of the parliament acting president upon petition from the government in the event the country's president becomes incapacitated, issues consent for commencement of criminal procedures against or arrest of the president, and hears appeals against decisions of the State Judicial Council.
 The court consists of thirteen judges elected by members of the parliament for an eight-year term.
 The president of the Constitutional Court is elected by the court judges for a four-year term.
-As of June 2012, the president of the Constitutional Court is Jasna Omejec.
-The National Judicial Council (Državno Sudbeno Vijeće) consists of eleven members, specifically seven judges, two university professors of law and two parliament members, nominated and elected by the Parliament for four-year terms, and may serve no more than two terms.
+As of October 2025, the president of the Constitutional Court is Frane Staničić.
+The State Judicial Council (Državno Sudbeno Vijeće) consists of eleven members, specifically seven judges, two university professors of law and two parliament members, nominated and elected by the Parliament for four-year terms, and may serve no more than two terms.
 It appoints all judges and court presidents, except in case of the Supreme Court.
-As of January 2015, the president of the National Judicial Council is Ranko Marijan, who is also a Supreme Court judge.
+As of March 2023, the president of the State Judicial Council is Darko Milković, who is also a Supreme Court judge.

 The State Attorney's Office represents the state in legal procedures.
-As of April 2018, Dražen Jelenić is the General State Attorney, and there are twenty-three deputies in the central office and lower-ranking State Attorneys at fifteen county and thirty-three municipal State Attorney's Offices.
+The central office in Zagreb coordinates a decentralized network consisting of fifteen county State Attorney's Offices and twenty-six municipal State Attorney's Offices.
 The General State Attorney is appointed by the parliament.
+As of May 2024, Ivan Turudić serves as the Attorney General.
 A special State Attorney's Office dedicated to combatting corruption and organised crime, USKOK, was set up in late 2001.
+As of January 2026, the executive of USKOK is Sven Mišković.